Superconvergence of Online Optimization for Model Predictive Control: Local Convergence Analysis

 \begin{lemma}[Structure of KKT inverse] For any point $(\bz, \blambda)$ such that the uniform SOSC \eqref{equ:SOSC}, controllability condition \eqref{equ:control}, and upper boundedness condition \eqref{equ:bound} hold, we have

 for some constants $\Upsilon_K>0$, $\rho\in(0, 1)$, independent from $N$. \end{lemma}

 \begin{proof} See Appendix \ref{pf:lem:2}. \end{proof}

 Lemma \ref{lem:2} shows that the inverse of the KKT matrix has exponential decay in the sense that the operator norm of each $(i, j)$-block decreases exponentially as $|i-j|$ increases.
 We note that the first $n_x$ columns in $K^{-1}_{\cdot, 2}$, $K^{-1}_{\cdot, 3}$ correspond to the perturbation on the initial condition.
-To make the inverse visible, we plot the structure of the bounds from Lemma \ref{lem:2} in Figure~\ref{fig:3}.
+To make the inverse structure visible, we plot the bounds of Lemma \ref{lem:2} in Figure~\ref{fig:3}.

 In Lemma \ref{lem:2}, $\Upsilon_K$ and $\rho$ are functions of $\Upsilon, \gamma_H, \gamma_C$, $t$, which are independent from the horizon length $N$.
-Therefore, the same decay trend can be applied on dynamic programs for~any length provided three conditions hold: uniform SOSC,~controllability condition, and upper boundedness condition.
-The next corollary suggests that the same argument holds for~subproblems.
+Therefore, the same decay trend can be applied on dynamic programs for~any length provided three conditions hold: positive definiteness of the reduced Hessian,~controllability condition, and upper boundedness condition.